 Ever since Burma's Communist leaders shut off the country in 1962, Mogok Burma ruby has been an endangered species.
 Even before 1962, the famous Mogok tract production was in sharp decline.
 Mogok is 4,000 feet above sea level and frequently has over 100 inches of rain a year.
 It has been worked since 1200 A.D.
 Gem poachers worked this area by night.
 There is some limited production today due to the Burmese leaders present strategy of attempting to "open the country and acquire hard currency".
 However, the Burmese government is well known for constantly changing their economic policies.

-Today most miners have left Mogok and are working a new find in Mong Hsu (pronounced "Mine Shu").
-This mine was discovered in 1991 and the gems hit the US market in 1993.
+A new find in Mong Hsu (pronounced "Mine Shu")was discovered in 1991 and the gems hit the US market in 1993.
 The mine is located 60 miles south of Mogok and sits in rebel territory.
 The Shans, an ethnic tribe at war with the Burmese Central government, control this area.
 Nevertheless, the Burmese government has auctioned off the land for mining and is even involved in a few joint ventures.
 Although the vast majority of the ruby production is rejection grade, it has been estimated that enough ruby has been mined to produce sales between $100-$200 million.
 Most of the goods are smuggled across the Thailand border at Mai-Sai or Mae-Sat.
 Then they are sent to Chantaburi, Thailand for heat treatment.
 Rough Mong Hsu tends to have a color-darkening blue hexagonal zone that runs through the center of the stone and looks like "bad garnet".
 After cooking, the stones turn into bright, lively red gems.
 As a matter of fact, most of this production looks exactly alike in color and tone.
 The largest Mong Hsu known is an eight carat gem that was rumored as being offered for $50,000 per carat.
 As a general rule, they sell in price similar to Thai ruby.
 Recent mining history indicates this find may be small and short-lived.
-The Mong Hsu material is presently involved in a controversy.
-We have always known this stone was heat treated.
+We have always known the stone was heat treated.
 The American Gemological Laboratories (AGL) contends 70% of these rubies are also fracture-filled with intent to deceive dealers, jewelers, and the final consumers.
-The Gemological Institute of America (GIA) says they are not fracture-filled.
-Therefore, the prudent course at this stage is to only collect Mogok Burma ruby, not Mong Hsu.
-However, Mong Hsu ruby may hold a special place in certain portfolios and in jewelry if you want a red stone but do not have the funds for a Mogok.
+Therefore, the prudent course at this stage is to specialize in Mogok Burma ruby, not Mong Hsu.
+However, Mong Hsu ruby may hold a special place in certain portfolios and in jewelry if you want a red ruby but do not have the funds for a Mogok.
 You can buy these gems as long the treatment is openly disclosed

 Another interesting ruby worth noting is the star ruby.
 Rather than being faceted like most ruby, these stones are cut cabochon.
 Until recently, these stones always sold for more than the faceted ruby.
 In the late 19th century, three carat star rubies went for $3000 per carat.
 Today, you can buy a Burma star ruby for a fraction of the price of a faceted Burma ruby.
 The world gem market sometimes goes temporarily upside-down.
 Stones found today that could be cut into stars are routinely heated to dissolve the rutile and then faceted.
 Therefore, fine stars are rarer than rare.
 Also, US buyers must compete with the Japanese and the Europeans who will pay any price for these gems.
 Star rubies were the rage until the 1960s, but have since fell out of favor.
 If you want to see an outstanding collection of stars, go to the American Museum of Natural History in New York and view the J.P.
 Morgan collection.
 In searching for these gems, follow these guidelines:

 Today, Kashmir sapphires remain at the top of the gemstone hierarchy.
 The blue they possess is rich, velvety, and serenely soft.
 Originally discovered in 1882, the stones were so plentiful the locals would use them as flint stones.
 By 1925, the mines were nearly depleted.
 Kashmir is a mountainous region in northern India.
 It is about 86,000 square miles and has a population of over 6 million.
 Due to its beauty and towering mountain ranges, it is often called the "Switzerland of India".
 Much of the production today is smuggled out.
 The region is so inaccessible that it can only be reached by foot or mule.
 Mining is sporadic and only attempted for a few weeks in the summer.
 In the winter, temperatures can fall below -45 degrees F, and blizzards can last for weeks.
 During the Depression, fine Kashmir blues sapphires never sold for more than $500 per carat.
 These stones are so rare, only a few may be available at any one time.
-Today, you can easily spend $5000-$10,000 for a carat size gem, $10,000-$15,000 for a two carater.
+Today, you can easily spend $10,000 plus for a carat size gem, $20,000 plus for a two carater.
 Larger stones can go up to $250,000 per carat at auction.
 The new productions is generally low quality.
 The only way to buy a gem blue Kashmir is to repurchase it from another collector.

 A major source for blue sapphire today is Sri Lanka.
 In the mid-1970s, the Thais experimented in heating these gems to permanently improve their color.
 Instead of using low temperature, charcoal-fire heat, they bought high-temperature kilns and sophisticated furnaces.
 This caused the milky yellow rough (called Geuda) to turn blue and it also caused cloudy stones to turn clear.
 This new technology actually more dramatically assisted commercial-quality blue sapphires than collector sapphires.
-Today, with the exception of a few fine stones, 99% of all blue sapphire is cooked.
+Today, with the exception of a few fine stones, 95% of all blue sapphire is cooked.
 This market has actually turned into a two-tiered market; cooked vs. uncooked.
-Expect to pay about a 30% premium for a non-cooked blue sapphire.
-As a general guideline, Sri Lanka blue sapphire sells for 1/2 the price of Kashmir stones.
-The finest one carat Sri Lankan stones can range from $1000-$3000 per carat.
-Two to five carat sized stones sell between $3000-$7000.
-Over five carats, stones can reach $10,000 per carat.
+Cut these prices in half if the blue sapphire is heated.
+The finest one carat no heat Sri Lankan stones can range from 1500-$3750 per carat.
+Two to five carat sized stones sell between $8000-$12000.
+Over five carats, stones can reach $17,500 per carat.
 For moderate budget collectors, stick with the finest blue colors.